 The CEOs of oil firm Eni and utility Enel , respectively Claudio Descalzi and Francesco Starace, were both confirmed for a new mandate, while Roberta Neri was also confirmed as the head of air traffic controller Enav .

-Most of the appointments were widely expected after leaks to the press, and will all need to be confirmed by upcoming shareholder meetings at the companies, but this is considered a formality.
+All the appointments will need to be confirmed by upcoming shareholder meetings at the companies, but this is considered a formality.